 Here are some reasons why I think that introverts can be excellent public speakers:

 There are benefits and challenges for each personality type.
 Here are some of them.

-Prepared by Catherine Syme
+Article written by Catherine Syme

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.